 As you can see, borrowing from your 401k plan can be a more viable option for many first-time buyers than a complete withdrawal.

-Check with your tax advisor and mortgage lender to learn any specific ramifications you may face with a 401k loan or withdrawal.
+Check with your tax adviser and mortgage lender to learn any specific ramifications you may face with a 401k loan or withdrawal.
 You can see if a small loan to bump up your down payment funds is worth it or not.

 Seek Out Help